bodkan/bam-caller/README.md

-# bam-sample
+# bam-caller
-`bam-sample` samples random alleles from a given BAM file and writes the output in a VCF or EIGENSTRAT format.
+`bam-caller` calls pseudo-haploid genotypes from a given BAM file using various calling criteria